-Then, three years ago I began to talk with Jason about the project and the multitude of ideas I had yet to get on paper.
+Then, four years ago I began to talk with Jason (who plays Ærch) about the project and the multitude of ideas I had yet to get on paper.
 It was this casual conversation that things suddenly evolved more in several months than it had in all the years prior.
 It was an explosion of creativity.
 What I began to call a “brain explosion”.
 I had explosion after explosion over several months when finally, we decided that we needed to really work on this together.
 His passion and excitement were equal to mine.
 We worked in tandem and continue to do so.
 Our ideas feeding off one another with great energy and momentum.
 We worked on it little by little.
 Never as fast or as in depth as we would have liked.
 Once again, life and health would get in the way.

 BOOM!
 BRAIN EXPLOSION!